In this post I will show how to disassemble a HP Pavilion dv7t-3000 series notebook.

 Remove three screws (green) securing the keyboard.

-Lift up the speaker cover and separate it from the notebook.
+Lift up the speaker cover and separate it from the top cover.

 Be careful, there are cables connecting the speaker cover to the motherboard.